Head Teacher’s Welcome

 Buying School Uniform and PE Kit

-Clothing with the Lark Hall Academy logo on can be bought from SK Uniforms on Riverside or Clothing 4 Work in the town centre.
+Clothing with the Lark Hall logo on can be bought from My Clothing online and SK Stores on Riverside.
 All other items should be available from a wide range of high street stores.

 We strongly recommend that you label all items of your child’s clothing with their name.